Updated on December 11th, 2022

 While that alone can show why networking in college is valuable, many students don’t immediately see how networking differs from cultivating friend groups.
 There are similarities between those concepts, but differences also exist.
-If your student is wondering what networking is, why networking is important, and how to network in college, here’s what they need to know.
+If your student is wondering what networking is, why networking is important, and any tips on how to network in college, here’s what they need to know.

 What Is Networking?